 Trump’s Florida Mar-a-Lago resort in Hurricane Dorian’s path

-President Donald Trump's prized Mar-a-Lago resort in Florida is potentially sitting directly in the path of Hurricane Dorian , which is forecast to become an extremely destructive storm.
+President Donald Trump's prized Mar-a-Lago resort in Florida could be directly in the path of Hurricane Dorian , which is forecast to become an extremely destructive storm.

-The resort, which is currently closed for the summer, is on the wealthy barrier island of Palm Beach.
-During the cooler months, Trump visits the property frequently and has held several high-level meetings there with world leaders.

 The National Hurricane Center's most recent track for Dorian places Mar-a-Lago in the crosshairs of a possible Category 4 storm with winds of almost 140 mph (225 kph).